python-australia/paeps/paep-1-purpose/README.md

 Each PAEP will be designated a positive integer number in consecutive order, per the PAEP register.

+# When is a formal process needed?

+Many decisions related to Python Australia may be made without needing a formal PAEP or approval vote.
+For example, if someone wants to talk at their local user group about the efforts that are being made to establish Python Australia and some of the hoped for benefits of getting such an organisation in place, that's not something that needs anyone else's permission.
+Similarly, editorial updates to the Python Australia website, or even the explanatory portions of process PAEPs may take place through regular source update review tools.

+Instead, the PAEP and approval vote mechanisms exist to allow decisions to be made in situations that members feel they can't reasonably resolve as individuals, rather than requiring that *everything* use these processes.

+If we're thinking "It would be good if X happened, I'm willing to spend time on X, but I don't think I have the right to do X on Python Australia's behalf", then that's the kind of situation these processes are designed to help resolve.

+And if we're not sure, we can just ask other members if they feel a particular question should be escalated before we follow through on doing anything about it.

 # PAEP Approval Processes

 The approval processes described in this section may be used for the following purposes: